Afterlives of Indigenous Archives: Essays in Honor of the Occom Circle

 Schweitzer, Ivy and Henry, Gordon Jr, "Afterlives of Indigenous Archives" (2019).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3983.

 Archival Science Commons, Civic and Community Engagement Commons, Community-Based Research Commons, Digital Humanities Commons, Indigenous Studies Commons, Literature in English, North America Commons, Race and Ethnicity Commons, United States History Commons